agrawalpalash/Tipster/README.md

 ## Notes

-Describe any challenges encountered while building the app.

-* [ ] The difference between `viewDidLoad` and `viewDidAppear` became apparent when I had to set the initial tip percentage in the settings menu.
+- The difference between `viewDidLoad` and `viewDidAppear` became apparent when I had to set the initial tip percentage in the settings menu.
-* [ ] Changing the title of the Segmented UI Control was a bit tricky initally but I was able to find the documentation and then it was easy.
+- [ ] Changing the title of the Segmented UI Control was a bit tricky initally but I was able to find the documentation and then it was easy.

 ## License